Always Reforming

 As Chancellors (Anglican lawyers) of the Province, dioceses and local congregations, we share a special interest in the legal challenges facing the Church and its mission in today’s culture.
 We meet to discuss these challenges, share ideas, resources, and best practices and support and pray for each other.
 We gather annually at the Provincial meetings of the Anglican Church in North America (ACNA), and by video for continuing education, sharing of best practices, and fellowship.
 Our network is open to non-lawyers (e.g. Bishops, Canons to the Ordinary, and others) who share our interest in canon law and religious liberty.

-Building global mission partnerships for Gospel and Kingdom impact
+Building a new generation of Anglican leaders for Gospel and Kingdom impact

 Want to help reform the church?